 What does this tell us?
 Women who leak when they utilize a Valsalva during heavy lifting might not be performing a Valsalva correctly.
 They may be bearing down instead.

-If you have a pelvic floor issue, it’s important to be able to feel and understand the difference between a proper Valsalva and bearing down when you hold your breath.
+If you have a pelvic muscle dysfunction, it’s important to be able to feel and understand the difference between a proper Valsalva and bearing down when you hold your breath.
 The safest way for women who leak to hold their breath during lifting for spinal support is to hold it on the exhale because you get that natural recoil up of your pelvic floor.
-You may eventually be able to hold your breath on the inhale, but starting with an exhale is a bit safer and easier for your pelvic floor.
+You may eventually be able to hold your breath on the inhale, but starting with an exhale is a bit safer and easier.

 If you still find yourself leaking even after you know your diaphragm is coordinating with your pelvic floor and you are not bearing down, here are a few things to take a closer look at:

 Perfect Form: Are you tucking your butt under on the bottom of the squat?
-Little technique issues like this one in every exercise can have a drastic effect on your pelvic floor.
+Little technique issues like this one in every exercise can have a drastic effect on your pelvic muscles.

 Hip Rotation Strength: You need a dynamic system from both the top and bottom.
-The pelvic floor needs the stimulation from the diaphragm, but it also needs the deep hip rotations and adductors as well.
+The pelvic complex needs the stimulation from the diaphragm, but it also needs the deep hip rotations and adductors as well.
+Having hip pain during squats, check out this article instead.

 Ability to Load Eccentrically.
 Do not underestimate the power of being able to lengthen and open your glutes, adductors and pelvic floor to create a strong contraction and proper leak free muscle firing!
 Deep squatting is awesome.